A Mean Field Game of Optimal Portfolio Liquidation: Approximate Nash Equilibrium

 \section{Approximate Nash Equilibrium}

-In this section we show that a particular $\epsilon$-Nash equilibrium for the $N$ player game can be constructed using the solution to the MFG \eqref{MFG-PVE} when the number of players is large.
-As it is often the case in the MFG literature (see, e.g.~\cite{CL-2015}), the construction of approximate Nash equilibria requires additional assumptions.
-We shall assume that the market depth and the risk aversion parameter depend only on the common noise.
+In this section we show that an $\epsilon$-Nash equilibrium for the $N$ player portfolio liquidation game can be constructed from the solution to the MFG \eqref{MFG-PVE} when the number of players is large if all players share the same cost structure.